NiclasHaderer/AsyncSpotify/EXAMPLES.md

 }
 ```

-The status is the HTTP status code and if not aplicable the number 0.
+The status is the HTTP status code and if not applicable the number 0.
 The message is the reason something failed.

 ```python